pristisman/energy_nyt/README.md

 # Energy Policy in Flux: An NLP Approach to Media Discourse Before and After the Russia-Ukraine Conflict

 ## Abstract
 This paper explores shifts in the discourse surrounding energy policy by applying natural language processing (NLP) techniques to *New York Times* articles published between 2021 and 2023.
 Using topic modeling approaches such as Latent Dirichlet Allocation (LDA) and Structural Topic Modeling (STM), alongside regression analysis, I examine whether the prominence and framing of energy-related issues changed following the onset of the Russia-Ukraine war.
-I find...
+My findings show that following the onset of the war, energy-related topics became significantly more prominent.
+However, their salience appears to decline gradually over time, suggesting a normalization or shift in media focus.

 ## Repository Structure